mching/old_pages/_posts/2016-07-14-Reverse_in_parking_in_Hawaii_and_California.md

 epi.2by2(table1, method = "cross.sectional")
 ```

+And here is the data analyzed as an epidemiologic cross sectional table.
+The exposure is Hawaii, and the outcome is reverse-in parking.
 ```
 ##              Outcome +    Outcome -      Total        Prevalence *
 ## Exposed +           68          129        197                34.5